 Some hotels even list wake-up call service and local calls as reasons for the fee.
 So, next time you find a room for cheap, make sure you're not going to get hit with a bunch of hidden fees.

 Years ago, it was financially painless to visit a few islands in Hawaii on one vacation.
 Spend a few days on Oahu, a few on Maui and then check out the Big Island on your bounce back to the mainland.
 Unfortunately, those days are long gone, with inter-island flights now priced in the hundreds of dollars due to deregulation and a lack of competition.

 The good news is there are direct flights from the mainland to all four of the main Hawaiian Islands.
 So, pick your paradise and fly direct.

 Like snorkel rentals, guided snorkel tours might sound like a great idea.
 Unfortunately, most of them are just not worth it.
 You'll be stuck with many other beginner snorkelers flailing their arms and kicking up a storm.
 Translation: Scaring away all the fish you want to see.

 The good news is the islands have some amazing beginner-friendly, fish-filled spots, where you can calmly swim with sea turtles and reef fish for free.
-On Oahu, check out Shark's Cove — named for its shape, not its residents — and Hanauma Bay, which comes with a $7.50 park entry fee, plus $1 parking.
+On Oahu, check out Shark's Cove — named for its shape, not its residents — and Hanauma Bay, which has a $7.50 park entry fee and a $1 parking fee.

 On Maui, try the Ahihi Kinau Reserve, Honolua Bay or the Coral Gardens.
-On Kauai, try Poipu Beach in the South Shore, and Makua Beach on the North Shore.
+On Kauai, try Poipu Beach on the South Shore and Makua Beach on the North Shore.
 On the Big Island, you can't beat the right side of Mauna Kea Beach.